Chriscbr/search-reminders/README.md

     - Add feature: on settings page, click button to delete all data
 - Add local build / deployment instructions
 - Add ability on options page to see list of saved pages
+- Handle duplicate webpages (create another hashmap?) / prevent duplicates from occurring in the reminder store
 - Add animation for when reminder list loads onto page

 # Data flow